chaoxu/blog/about.md

 I'm mainly interested in theoretical computer science, mathematics and problem solving.
 Algorithms, computational geometry and discrete mathematics are my favorite topics.

-I was student of [Stony Brook University](http://www.stonybrook.edu).
+My undergrad was at [Stony Brook University](http://www.stonybrook.edu).
 Major in mathematics and applied mathematics.
 Minor in computer science.

 Email: chaoxu3 [at] illinois [dot] edu